Triptych House

 Description

-Located at the edge of Lake on the Mountain in Prince Edward County, Triptych House is a new home on a property that includes two other existing structures: an older brick house and a garage.
-We adopted an aggregate approach to the site to create a “domestic campus” populated by multiple gabled structures, honouring the agrarian vernacular of Prince Edward County.
+Located at the edge of Lake on the Mountain in Prince Edward County, Triptych House was designed to complement two existing buildings — an older brick house and a garage — on the property.
+We adopted an aggregate approach to create a domestic campus populated by multiple gabled structures, honouring the agrarian vernacular of Prince Edward County.

 Images: doublespace photography